 - Write down the things that are not flexible, like school or work hours.

 - Set up two or three hour working blocks for every subject.
 If it is a two-unit subject, it should feature twice in your study timetable week.
 Generally, you should be studying two – three hours per unit per week.
-If it’s a challenging course or requires a lot of time, set aside the three block for it.
+If it’s a challenging course or requires a lot of time, set aside the three-hour block for it.

 - Set aside one-hour break/meal times between subjects.